theo-contract-dev/contract.dev/README.md

 ## Docs

-Full reference is available at [docs.contract.dev/sdk](https://docs.contract.dev/sdk).
+Full reference is available in our [docs](https://docs.contract.dev/sdk-and-cli).